In the Beginning

 Shmuel lost one lung due to his suffering in the concentration camp and he has his Auschwitz camp number tattooed on his left arm.
 He lives on a cocktail of drugs.
 Dina’s parents live in what most western countries would term as ‘just above the poverty line’ and Dina’s Mother, Malka cleans and looks after old people in order to pay the bills (she herself is in her late-70’s)!

 Shmuel related his war time experiences to me one day.
-He lived in a village in Hungary called ‘Tcech’ which was near a major river on the Hungary/Czech border and he remembers swimming in the river with friends during the summers.
+He lived in a village in Hungary called ‘Tcech’ which was near a major river near the Hungary/Czech/Romanian border and he remembers swimming in the river with friends during the summers.
 On the other bank of the river was Romania.
 His father was a hard working farmer who had fields of apple trees the fruits of which he would export to other European countries and they employed many local people to pick the harvest and they were a well respected family in the village.

-When the war started it became forbidden for Jews to hold a business license and so Shmuel’s father managed to persuade a neighboring farmer to buy his license from him and Shmuel’s father then used to carry on working his apple trees till one day the Nazi’s arrived in their village and ordered all the Jews into a ghetto that they designated would be in a small section of the village and luckily this included their house so they were able to continue living there with many other families as well but now under Nazi rule and occupation.
+When the war started it became forbidden for Jews to hold a business license and so Shmuel’s father managed to persuade a neighboring farmer to buy his license from him and Shmuel’s father then used to carry on working his apple trees till one day the Nazi’s arrived in their village and ordered all the Jews into a ghetto that they designated would be in a small section of the village and luckily this included their house so they were able to continue living there with many other families as well but now they were under Nazi rule and occupation.

 The Nazi’s then informed them that they were all going to a ‘work camp’ and not realizing that this could be anything other than what the Nazi’s claimed it was they all climbed into the train wagons with no opposition.
 Shmuel and his entire family were transported to Auschwitz Concentration Camp and Shmuel, because he was very tall for his 12 years of age was directed to a line of those who would ‘work’ and who would live.
 His parents and nearly all of his family were directed to the other line and to their ultimate deaths in the gas chambers.